The search for the Resplendent Quetzal – Panama. Hiking the Los Quetzales trail for arguably the world’s most beautiful bird

 Despite the gloomy weather, the hike was beautiful and had been exactly what we were hoping for.
 We saw several species of birds along the way including a fleeting glimpses of a few different Hummingbirds.
 An ever-moving and highly animated Collared Redstart (Whitestart) was a highlight, despite its reluctance to pose for the camera.

 We could hear the Resplendent Quetzal all around us, but had failed to see any at that stage.
 Then suddenly, we heard one which we thought was quite close.
 And then as we looked ahead, we saw one sitting in a tree directly in front of us!
 It was absolutely stunning.
 At that moment, we saw something fly overhead, which turned out to be a pair of Quetzals.
-We then realised that there was another one in a tree nearby.
-The seemed to be everywhere, but before we knew it, they all flew away.
+We then realised that there was another one, maybe two in a tree nearby.
+They seemed to be everywhere, but before we knew it, they all flew away.
 We stood there stunned by the fact that we had just seen at least 5 Quetzals!!
-It was an incredible moment that a lot of people don’t get to witness.
+It was an incredible moment!
 Our amazing moment was only enhanced by a troop of Howler Monkeys passing by

 Eventually, we made our way back to the office having hiked around 10 km.
 We’d seen everything we had hoped to see and more.
 A couple who we had passed in the park kindly offered us a lift back to town after we signed out of the park.
 They took a different route back than the collectivo.
 And, this drive back to town was a truly stunning.